 The initial phase of the project, funded by the Edward E. Ford Foundation and matching funds, included an ongoing researcher-in-residence program.
 Starting in February 2018, Edward Clapp and Sarah Sheya, two Agency by Design (AbD) researchers from Project Zero worked alongside 15 Washington International School teachers, across disciplines and grade levels, introducing AbD concepts as well as various related pedagogical tools.
 In fall 2018, this group expanded to include 25 teachers from the following public schools across the DC metropolitan area:

 - Van Ness Elementary School (DCPS)

-In spring of 2019, the Collaborative is hosting the first-ever Making Across the Curriculum Conference!
-On Saturday, May 18, educators from around the DMV area will gather at WIS’s Tregaron Campus to hear directly from the teachers who have participated in this initiative over the last year.
-The keynote speakers will be PZ researchers Edward Clapp and Sarah Sheya.
+In May 2019, the Collaborative hosted the first-ever Making Across the Curriculum Conference!
+Educators from around the DMV area gathered at WIS’s Tregaron Campus to hear directly from the teachers who participated in this initiative over the previous year.
+Clapp and Sheya were the keynote speakers.

 In the 2019-2020 academic year, the project continued as the Making Across the Curriculum Consortium.
 Four schools (Barrie School, Sacred Heart School, St. Thomas More Academy, and Washington International School) each recruited a cohort of teachers to participate in MAC.
 They met for seminars with Clapp and Sheya four times in the year, while also gathering in school-based learning groups to explore AbD ideas.

 In the 2020-2021 academic year, the Consortium–consisting of Sacred Heart School, St. Thomas More Academy, and Washington International School–meet virtually in three cohorts to explore the power of maker-centered learning: